SSWConsulting/SSW.Rules.Content/rules/key-principles-of-rest-api-design/rule.md

 ## Tip \#4 - Add pagination for responses

 For endpoints that return lists, apply pagination to prevent overwhelming the client with too much data.
+When paging parameters are omitted from the request, the API should apply some sensible defaults (e.g. page 1, 50 records).

 Use query parameters like ?page= and ?limit= to specify page numbers and size, offering a more manageable data experience while improving performance.